-In December 2019, the Company implemented a Whistleblower Protection Policy in accordance with the Corporations Act 2001 (as amended by the Treasury Laws Amendment (Enhancing Whistleblower Protections) Act 2019).
-This policy promotes a culture of ethical behaviour and good corporate governance, including the encouragement of employees to report unethical, unlawful, and undesirable conduct without fear of retaliatory action.
+The Whistleblower Protection Policy promotes a culture of ethical behaviour and good corporate governance, including the encouragement of employees to report unethical, unlawful, and undesirable conduct without fear of retaliatory action.
 The policy is reviewed regularly to ensure compliance with regulations and updated as required.
-A copy of the policy can be found on the Globe corporate website at www.globecorporate.com/investors/#governance
+A copy of the policy can be found on the Globe corporate website at https://globecorporate.com/our-board-policies/